Lent 3B

 Gospel: John 12:1-8

 We turn to John’s Gospel this week, dropping in just after Jesus has raised Lazarus from the dead.
 The high priests are worried about this troublesome rabbi whose miracles are exciting the crowds.
 They decide to have him killed if he shows his face in Jerusalem during Passover.
 Of course, that’s just where Jesus is headed.
 But first he stops in Bethany to visit his friends Mary, Martha and Lazarus.
-When Martha shows her love for Jesus by bathing his feet extravagantly with a costly perfumed oil, profit-minded Judas objects, but Jesus says, “Leave her alone … You always have the poor with you, but you do not always have me.”
+When Mary shows her love for Jesus by bathing his feet extravagantly with a costly perfumed oil, profit-minded Judas objects, but Jesus says, “Leave her alone … You always have the poor with you, but you do not always have me.”
 This should not not be read as an argument against helping the poor.
 On the contrary, it reflects God’s explicit commandment in Torah that we must always open our hands to our poor and needy neighbors who are always among us.

 Lent 4C